magicaussie/wledger/docs/developer-guide.md

 ### Running Locally

 To start the development environment with hot-reloading (Air for Go, Templ watcher, Tailwind watcher):

+> See the Makefile for a list of all supported operations.

 ```bash
 make install_dependencies  # Run once